Andrew Jackson and the slave trade: Account of Idler (1854)

 The first account of "Jackson as slave trader" that was published after his death comes from an author writing as Idler, datelined Rodney, Mississippi, 1854: "...here [at Bruinsburg], nearly fifty years ago, Gen. Jackson—he was not 'Old Hickory' then—landed his flatboat, laden with Western produce, negroes, etc., which he had piloted from Nashville.
 I have understood that the original intention of Jackson was to settle in Mississippi, but he subsequently returned through the wilderness to Tennessee..."
 Idler continued, explaining that "the removal of negroes through the Indian nation into one of the States of the Union was strictly prohibited", and there was a plan made by the Choctaw and their allies "to arrest him by force should he persist in his unlawful attempt" but Jackson "armed his negroes and a few of his friends and boldly marched unmolested through the Indian territory."
-(Note: Idler was most likely Dr. W. H. Watkins, Asa Watkins, or John A. Watkins (December 3, 1808 – August 27, 1898), the latter of whom was a native of Jefferson County, Mississippi, who worked as a merchant and town officer in Rodney as a young man.
+(Note: Idler was most likely Dr. W. H. Watkins, Asa Watkins, or John A. Watkins (December 3, 1808 – August 27, 1898), the last of whom was a native of Jefferson County, Mississippi, who worked as a merchant and town officer in Rodney as a young man.
 He later moved to New Orleans, where he served as a county assessor and city councilman, and "never ceased to be a correspondent of several newspapers in various parts of the United States."
 He also wrote articles about the Choctaw people for The American Antiquarian and Oriental Journal.
 His recollections of the Creek War were republished as "Idler" in the Times-Picayune in 1886, in the Publications of the Mississippi Historical Society (volume IV), and in a small, incomplete collection of his writing called Some Interesting Facts of the Early History of Jefferson County, Mississippi.
 Watkins likely also published under the pseudonym "Opa" in the Fayette Chronicle of Fayette, Mississippi.)
 (Note: Under frontier conditions, it would not have been as transgressive as it later became for Jackson to have selectively "armed his negroes.")